learn-co-curriculum/dsc-data-viz/README.md

 <img src="images/image_bar.png" width="700">

 Matplotlib comes packaged with a number of handy plotting functions.
 Matplotlib's `.bar()` and `.barh()` methods can be used to draw constant width vertical and constant height horizontal bar graphs for a simple sequence of x, y values.
 Let's plot a simple vertical bar graph with `.bar()` function.
 In the above example, we had the same number of values in both x and y.
 Let's generate some more data in numpy for plotting first.
+To do this, some functions from the ```np.random``` library will be used.
+This is a specialized library for generating random numbers.
+Don't worry if the code seems unfamiliar now, the details of using numpy for generating random numbers will be covered in detail later.

 ```python